 - Fiber – 4.1 g.
 Unlike some veggies, yams have a lot of fiber.
-This amount is good and optimal, more than this can cause loose stool (and lack of fibers can cause indigestion)
+This amount is good and optimal.
+More than this can cause loose stool and lack of it can cause indigestion.

 - Vitamin A – 3%.
 This vitamin acts as an antioxidant.
 It keeps the heart, kidneys, lungs, skin, brain, vision healthy.
 It also boosts immunity.

 - Vitamin E – 2%.
-The vitamin E improves skin quality, prevents some cancers, boosts the immunity, reduces inflammation, also it prevents against heart diseases and promotes better eye health.
+The vitamin E improves skin quality, prevents some cancers, boosts the immunity, and reduces inflammation.

 - Vitamin K – 3%.
 Vitamin K is important for producing the prothrombin, a protein needed for healthy blood.

 - Riboflavin – 2%.
 The other name for this vitamin is B2.
-The B2 converts the foods into energy, and it allows for better oxygen flow through the organism.
+The B2 converts the foods into energy.

 - Vitamin B6 – 15%.
 The B6 helps with producing serotonin (happiness hormone), reduces stress, and improves the quality of sleep.

 - Pantothenic acid – 3%.
 The pantothenic acid is the B5 vitamin.
 It converts foods into energy, but it also creates new blood cells.